-Earlier this month a cargo ship docked in Torquay, bringing wine, coffee and olive oil from Portugal.
+Sail power is making a comeback, as shown by the recent example of the cargo ship that docked in Torquay bringing wine, coffee and olive oil from Portugal.
 Nordlys (pictured) was built on the Isle of Wight in 1873, which could make her the oldest vessel of her kind still operating.
 But that’s not all that makes this ketch remarkable; she’s one of a growing number of ships whose operators are shunning engine power in favour of clean, green wind.

 Delivering cargo on sailing ships is hardly a new concept.
 Before steam and diesel-powered vessels, there was no other way of getting things from A to B. In many respects it was hardly a golden age; while many remain enthralled with the likes of the Cutty Sark, we’d do well to remember that the first age of sail was also stained by the blood of slaves and sailors, and tainted by exploitation and the appropriation of resources as seemingly innocuous as spices.

 Now, sailing – big ship sailing – is getting a second wind, and the focus is on the climate crisis and ways to mitigate environmental disaster.